theodorsm/time-latency-distribution-plotter/README.md

 # Time-latency-distribution

-A basic script used for plotting time-latency distribution from binary data created by my TRex fork: https://github.com/theodorsm/trex-core .
+A basic script used for plotting time-latency distribution from binary data captured by my TRex fork: https://github.com/theodorsm/trex-core

 ## Requirements